rafael-gon/pokedex/README.md

 npm install
 ```

-4. Run expo start to start the Expo server.
+4. Run this to start the local server.

 ```sh
 yarn dev